 Complex patterns in nature form from simple rules, repeated over time and space.

 Based on Turing’s model of animal fur pattern formation, we created this spots and stripes art project.
 Here’s a computer model of spots and stripes formation based on Turing’s model.
 Here’s a variation on the model, spots and stripes with color zones, that produces not only spots and stripes but a pattern of colors as seen on the Side-Blotched Lizard (featured in one of our Beautiful Discovery Boxes).
 See our page on lizards for more on spots on lizards, including a simple model of the dissolution of spots on certain lizards.

-We also study patterns from the point of view of the artist, taking a very closeup view contrasted with distant view, at different levels of abstraction.
+One way to study patterns from the point of view of the artist is to take a very closeup view.
+Contrast this closeup with a distant view.
 Above is Kathy’s paintings of closeup patterns on a flicker and a loon.
 A theme we pursue both with art and modeling lessons is abstraction, simplification that captures the essence.
 The simplicity of rules producing a complex diversity of patterns is elegance.